lokin7778/CSE_1223_Word-Guessing_Game/README.md

 4. ONE More problem I am facing is that I am not able to append the guessed characters to the arraylist and show what are the guessed characters.
 Soln.
 I am creating a new method which takes in a guess paramater and appends it to the arraylist and returns the arraylist.

+5. One more fault which I found in the program is that while displaying the guesses arraylist is not functioning properly.
+On every iteration, it should display the previous characters guessed.
+But in my version, everytime it returns an empty arraylist.